myronfirst/C_Front_Winter_2024/Presentation.md

 notes:

-- hello world with some variables
+- hello world program with local vars and a function
+- run on wsl
-- build on vscode with wsl
+- build using vscode tasks
+- build using makefile
-- configure and run gdb
+- configure launch.json and run gdb

 ---